 In the digital technologies industry, the Digital Management part-time students in Stockholm worked with Teenage Engineering.
 They were given new tools instead of a focus area.
 It was ‘where’ to focus that became the big challenge.
 They had to reinvent how people interact with the web using synthesizers as controllers instead of touchscreen or mouse and keyboard.
 The result was to present a customer journey where the synthesizer is used as a means of interaction, why and how this would be delightful, as well as unexpected for the customer.
 Then they would present the business perspective.
 They sailed through the tech sea with Jakob Widerberg, maker, hacker, and teacher of innovation and transformation.
 He’s also the Senior Innovation Manager at Volvo Cars!

-Other briefs have included working with startup, HoloMe looking at how they can use their products to raise the profile of augmented reality (AR) as a platform for positive change
+Other briefs have included working with startup, HoloMe looking at how they can use their products to raise the profile of augmented reality (AR) as a platform for positive change and engagement.
+Also, students in Stockholm Full Time have worked with Klarna, Europe’s most highly valued private fintech company.

 Business Transformation in its very nature brings NDAs (Non Disclosure Agreements).
 This allows the students to work with a company freely, but not to reveal what they have done, we can however reveal that our students have worked with clients such as Adidas, EY, MAG, and Weekday!
 The students work with great Industry Leaders like Mary Wallace from IBM & Erik Brandrup-Wognsen Head of Strategy & Business Design, Director CGI.